The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 * Seraph has a good use here.
 I usually summon her after dodging so I can get my second Consolation before Ancient Quaga.
 (Note: Seraph can also be used in Sanctity to help survive 3/5 splits during prog.
 Both are good spots to use Seraph and it’ll be back up in time for Nidhogg)
 * Expedient is a good use here, letting everyone quickly get to their spot and mitigating the significant damage.
 I press it after my Succor so it’ll last as long as it can.
 * Tethers are proximity based.
 Crossing them will make tanks take less damage.
-* Ancient Quaga into busters.
-Reminder Soil applies instantly so a later Soil can help mitigate and give regen to Tanks taking the buster while also mitigating Quaga.
+* Use Soil for the Ancient Quaga into tankbusters.
+As a reminder, Soil applies instantly so a later Soil can help mitigate and give regen to Tanks taking the buster while also mitigating Quaga.
 * You can start Recitation at the start of Thordan’s Tank buster and start casting Adlo after the second/third swing.
 This ensures Recite Spreadlo is back up for Nidhogg transition if your group doesn’t want to hold for whatever reason.

 #### Sanctity

-* If your Thordan kill time is fast you may need to dissipation before Thordan casts Sanctity.
+* If your Thordan kill time is fast, you may need to Dissipation before Thordan casts Sanctity.
 You can cast Adlo after the third hit of the tank buster and it'll last through jumps.
 Doing this will make sure Recite is back up before Nidhogg transition.
-* With Recitation Spreadlo you only really need small mitigation and Succor to heal this however you can add an Indom if you want to be safer.
+* With Recitation Spreadlo, you only really need small mitigation and Succor to heal this.
+However, you can add an Indom if you want to be safer.
 (You can move Seraph to this during prog to help heal ⅗ jumps)
-* You can queue up a Swiftcast after taking the second damage just in case someone dies you can be ready to raise them instantly.
-If they don’t die you can just Succor in the middle.
+* You can queue up a Swiftcast after taking the second damage -- in case someone dies, you can be ready to raise them instantly.
+If they don’t die, you can just Succor in the middle.
-* If you’re in the 1 group start casting Succor when the cast bar for The Dragon’s Gaze is nearly complete.
+* If you’re in the 1 group, start casting Succor when the cast bar for The Dragon’s Gaze is nearly complete.
-* If you’re in the 2 group start casting Succor when the cast bar for The Dragon’s Gaze is complete.
+* If you’re in the 2 group, start casting Succor when the cast bar for The Dragon’s Gaze is complete.

-#### Thordan post Sanctity
+#### Thordan Post-Sanctity

-* Shields and Soil are needed for this, with proper mitigation you will barely live but you don’t want to over-mitigate this.
+* Shields and Soil are needed for this.
+With proper mitigation, you will barely live, but you don’t want to over-mitigate this.

 ### Phase Three: Nidhogg